pycckuu/non-api-twitter-parser/README.md

 - 'id' = ID of the tweet;
 - 'date' = date of the tweet as a datetime object;
 - 'text' = message of the particular tweet as a string;
 - 'emo' = sentiment: if '-1' - undefined.
-The field saved for Deep Learning (soon).
+See 'Semantics'.

 #### Features